milesdwilliams15/seerrr/README.md

         estimator = lm
       )

 Or, if you would like to modify any of the default settings of `lm_robust`---say you want to change the standard errors to HC1 errors rather than the default HC2---you can simply include that command in `estimate()` and it will pass that command to the estimator function.
-In `lm_robust` to get HC1 standard errors we simply set `se_type = "stata"`.
-By specifying this in `estimate` this command gets passed to `lm_robust` "under the hood":
+For example, to specify that we'd like `lm_robust` to report HC1 standard errors we would write:

     estimate(
         data = sims,
         y ~ x,
         vars = "x",
-        se_type = "stata"
+        se_type = "stata" # stata = HC1
       )

 ## Types of Evaluation
 The next function in the `seerrr` workflow, `evaluate()`, can be used to return different summary information depending on the goal of the analysis.

 ### Power Analysis
-For instance, if power analysis is the goal, we can begin by simulating a distribution of estimates under the null:
+For instance, if power analysis is the goal, begin by simulating a distribution of estimates under the null:

-      sims <-
+      sims <- simulate(
-      simulate(
          R = 100,
          N = 100,
          x = rnorm(N),
          y = 0 * x + rnorm(N)
        )

-In the above, I've multiplied `x` by zero to be explicit that I'm imposing a null relationship between `x` and `y` in the data generating process.
+In the above, I've multiplied `x` by zero to be explicit that I'm imposing a null relationship between `x` and `y` in the data generating process (d.g.p.).
+It's necessary to set up the d.g.p. in this way because when we pass estimates to the `evaluate()` function it assumes that the true relationship between an explanatory variable and an outcome is zero.

 The next step is to estimate:

-      ests <-
+      ests <- estimate(
-      estimate(
         data = sims,
         y ~ x,
         vars = "x"
       )

 Finally, we can compute power over a range of possible effect sizes with the `evaluate()` function.
-By default, the function will assume you want to do a power analysis, which case it returns power over a range of user-specified non-zero effect sizes.
+By default, the function will assume you want to do a power analysis, in which case it returns power over a range of user-specified non-zero effect sizes.
 This is done by supplying a vector of alternative effect sizes to the `delta` argument:

     effs <- seq(0, 1, by = 0.1) # vector of effect sizes
     pwr <- evalutate(